pebbleit/puppet-macdefaults/README.md

 ## Release Notes/Contributors/Etc.

-First version.
+Second major rewrite.
 Works on my machine.
 Only tested with the `Int` type.
 Your mileage will most certainly vary.
 Handle with care and have mercy.

 If you think there are a lot of comments in the manifest file, it's just because